-- 1. As to content, comply in all respects with the current version of the "ASTM Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment Process"1 as of the date the Phase I ESA is completed (the "ASTM Standard") and fully adhere to AHFA's Environmental Policy Requirements. - 2.
+- 1. As to content, comply in all respects with the current version of the "ASTM Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment Process" approved by the USEPA as of the date the Phase I ESA is completed (the "ASTM Standard") and fully adhere to AHFA's Environmental Policy Requirements. - 2.
 Include a complete legal description (e.g., metes and bounds) of the entire project-site and the exact project-site acreage.
 A tax map identifying the parcel that is the subject of the application must also be included in Appendix A of the Phase I ESA.
 If applicable, the Phase I ESA should state that the proposed project-site does not include the entire tax parcel, and in such instances, the outlines of the proposed project-site must be accurately illustrated on the tax map.
 The project-site boundaries must be clearly marked and consistent on all figures. - 3.
 Be completed and certified as to its accuracy, completeness and in conformance with the ASTM Standard and AHFA Policy Requirements by an "Environmental Professional" as defined the current ASTM Standard. - 4.
 Include a statement that the report can be relied upon by AHFA. - 5.
 Pursuant to Section 4.6 of the ASTM Standard and 40 CFR 312.20, the following components of every Phase I ESA must be updated if they are greater than 180 days old: - a. interviews with owners, operators, and occupants; - b. searches for recorded environmental cleanup liens; - c. reviews of federal, tribal, state, and local government records; - d. visual inspections of the property and of adjoining properties (include photographs taken during the visual inspection); and - e. declaration by the Environmental Professional (EP) responsible for the assessment or update. - 6.
 Be in the AHFA Required Environmental Report Format (Addendum B-3). - 7.
 Include a database search.
 IMPORTANT: The facilities required to be searched and the search distances for ASTs, USTs, delisted NPLs, historic auto facilities, and historic dry cleaners (as specified in Addendum B-3) required by AHFA are more stringent than the default search distances based on the ASTM Standard.
-The results and EP's analysis of the database search must be described in the text of the Phase I ESA report (detailing the total number of listed facilities within applicable search radii from the site boundary) and include a sufficiently detailed rationale for why each facility listed in the database search should or should not be identified as a REC.
-Facilities ruled out as RECs may be summarized as a group; however, the EPA must provide the basis for ruling out groups of facilities as RECs.
-AHFA reserves the right to reject summaries that do not sufficiently address any facilities listed in the database search results.
+The results and EP's analysis of the database search must be described in the text of the Phase I ESA report (detailing the total number of listed facilities within applicable search radii from the site boundary) and include a sufficiently detailed rationale for why

-1 At the time of publication, the current ASTM Standard is ASTM E1527-13.
-If ASTM updates the current ASTM Standard prior to the Phase I ESA is completed, the Phase I ESA must comply with the updated ASTM Standard.
+&lt;sup>2 At the time of publication, the USEPA has approved ASTM E1527-13.
+If USEPA issues a final rule approving ASTM E1527-21 prior to the completion of the Phase IESA, the Phase IESA must comply with ASTM E1527-21.